minetest-mods/digtron/README.txt

 Digger heads can have a period and offset defined if you want them to punch regularly-spaced holes.
 Note that diggers aimed forward should generally always have a period of 1, otherwise the digging machine may be unable to move.

-Sand Digger Head
+Soft Material Digger Head
 ----------------

-This specialized digger head is designed to excavate only loose material such as sand or gravel.
+This specialized digger head is designed to excavate only softer material such as sand or gravel.
 It has no period/offset settings; it will always attempt to dig sand when it's present in its target node.
-It leaves all other types of nodes alone. (in technical terms, this digger digs nodes belonging to the "falling_node" group)
+It leaves all other types of nodes alone. (in technical terms, this digger digs nodes belonging to the "crumbly", "choppy", "snappy", "oddly_diggable_by_hand" and "fleshy" groups)

 The intended purpose of this digger is to be aimed at the ceiling or walls of a tunnel being dug, making spaces to allow shoring nodes to be inserted into unstable roofs but leaving the wall alone if it's composed of a more stable material.

+It can also serve as part of a lawnmower or tree-harvester.

 Builder Head
 ------------